 <base file name>.log

 Contains more meta information printed/logged by the script processes.
 This information is not to be QA’d but is useful information for debugging the script.

+<base file name>-exclude.csv

+This file is formatted the same as the final output, but it is a compilation of waste stream information that was excluded while parsing input files.

 <base file name>-summary.csv